-G1 Your Organisation is aware of the SARs, the recommendations from the SARs and the resulting action plans and has translated these into changes in the organisation's processes to prevent repeat of similar concerns (This expands on Section D3)

-Arrangements to achieve this standard: Discussion points / comments RAG Rating a.
+G1 Your Organisation is aware of the SARs, the recommendations from the SARs and the resulting action plans and has translated these into changes in the organisation's processes to prevent repeat of similar concerns (This expands on Section D3) Arrangements to achieve this standard: Discussion points / comments RAG Rating a.
 The organisation has completed all actions in SAR action plans. b.
 The organisation has made changes to its processes to reflect the requirements in the action plans. c.
 The organisation is assured that these processes are effective.
-Evidence to support RAG rating (how do you know?)
-Additional Action to ensure improvement by whom Progress or date completed responsibilities to prevent repeat of the concerns highlighted in the SARs.
-Additional Action to ensure improvement by whom Progress or date completed
+Evidence to support RAG rating (how do you know?) , Additional Action to ensure improvement by whom Progress or date completed

-Arrangements to achieve this standard: Discussion points / comments RAG Rating a.
+G2 Your organisation is assured that the learning from the SARs has been disseminated to staff Arrangements to achieve this standard: Discussion points / comments RAG Rating a.
 All staff know about the SARs and the findings.b.
 All staff know about the improvements that have been made to services as a result.c.
 All staff know how to make a referral for a SAR. d.
 All staff are trained so as to meet their Evidence to support RAG rating (how do you know?)